This is how the origin of migrants impacts the situation at the US border.

 Decades ago, the vast majority of migrants trying to cross the border between ports of entry were Mexican.
 A few years ago, the majority came from the Central American countries known as the Northern Triangle: Guatemala, Honduras and El Salvador.
 But now, according to Border Patrol statistics, the number of people coming from outside those places is growing, and fast.

 To better understand this trend, CNN dove into the data.
-Here’s a look at what we’ve recorded, why this change is so significant, why it’s happening, what this looks like on the ground, and what could happen next.
+Here’s a look at what we’ve recorded, why this change is so significant, why it’s happening, what this looks like on the ground, and what might happen next.

 Our analysis: there is a big change in who is coming to the US-Mexico border.
 Large numbers of migrants from Mexico and the Northern Triangle continue to make the journey.
 But the number of migrants from other countries, represented here in purple, has increased significantly.